FredHutch/gimap/paper_SOedit.md

 # Statement of Need

-When genes have backup copies in our genome, a common result of evolutionary processes, it becomes challenging to understand their true functions [citation suggestion?].
+When genes have backup copies in our genome, a common result of evolutionary processes, it becomes challenging to understand their true functions (https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1008466).
 This redundancy makes it hard to identify effective therapeutic targets using traditional methods that disable just one gene at a time [citation suggestion?].
 A more effective approach involves disabling two genes simultaneously to reveal these backup relationships [@thompson_combinatorial_2021].

-Recent advances in CRISPR technology now allow researchers to knock out gene pairs at once, offering a powerful solution to this problem [citation suggestion?].
-Although software solutions exist for single knockout CRISPR software methods exist, such as MAGeCK, there is no standardized software solution for paired gene CRISPR studies [@mageck].
+Recent advances in CRISPR technology now allow researchers to knock out gene pairs at once, offering a powerful solution to this problem (https://pubmed.ncbi.nlm.nih.gov/31911676/).
+Although software solutions exist for single knockout CRISPR, such as MAGeCK, there is no standardized software solution for paired gene CRISPR studies [@mageck].

-R package called `gimap` (Genetic Interaction MAPping) was developed specifically for analyzing these dual-target CRISPR experiments.
+R-package called `gimap` (Genetic Interaction MAPping) was developed specifically for analyzing these dual-target CRISPR experiments.
 It helps researchers identify important relationships between genes, such as when two genes work together or when disabling both creates a dramatic effect that wouldn't occur by disabling either one alone.

 `gimap` is specifically tailored to handle the unique characteristics of paired guide CRISPR data, including the distinction between single-targeting and double-targeting constructs and the need to account for differential double-strand break effects.
 The package seamlessly integrates with data generated using a specialized pgPEN library but can be adapted for any paired-guide CRISPR screening approach [@parrish_discovery_2021].